davidsun0/jclass/README.md

 It is up to the user to correctly match class file features.

+## Current Status

+jclass is in its still in development.
+The API is not yet stable.

+### Implemented Structures

+- [X] 4.1 The ClassFile Structure
+- [X] 4.4 The Constant Pool
+- [X] 4.5 Fields
+- [X] 4.6 Methods
+- [ ] 4.7 Attributes
+    - [X] 4.7.2 ConstantValue
+    - [X] 4.7.3 Code
+    - [X] 4.7.4 StackMapTable
+    - [X] 4.7.5 Exceptions
+    - [X] 4.7.6 InnerClasses
+    - [X] 4.7.7 EnclosingMethod
+    - [X] 4.7.8 Synthetic
+    - [X] 4.7.9 Signature
+    - [X] 4.7.10 SourceFile
+    - [X] 4.7.11 SourceDebugExtension
+    - [X] 4.7.12 LineNumberTable
+    - [X] 4.7.13 LocalVariableTable
+    - [X] 4.7.14 LocalVariableTypeTable
+    - [X] 4.7.15 Deprecated
+    - [X] 4.7.16 RuntimeVisibleAnnotations
+    - [X] 4.7.17 RuntimeInvisibleAnnotations
+    - [X] 4.7.18 RuntimeVisibleParameterAnnotations
+    - [X] 4.7.19 RuntimeInvisibleParameterAnnotations
+    - [ ] 4.7.20 RuntimeVisibleTypeAnnotaions
+    - [ ] 4.7.21 RuntimeInvisibleTypeAnnotations
+    - [X] 4.7.22 AnnotationDefault
+    - [X] 4.7.23 BootstrapMethods
+    - [X] 4.7.24 MethodParameters
+    - [X] 4.7.25 Module
+    - [X] 4.7.26 ModulePackages
+    - [X] 4.7.27 ModuleMainClass
+    - [X] 4.7.28 NestHost
+    - [X] 4.7.29 NestMembers
+    - [X] 4.7.30 Record
+    - [X] PermittedSubclasses (Java 17 Preview Feature)

+### Bytecode Instructions

+- [ ] Bytecode instructions (182 / 205)
+    - [ ] Constants (18 / 21)
+    - [X] Loads (33 / 33)
+    - [X] Stores (33 / 33)
+    - [X] Stack (9 / 9)
+    - [X] Math (37 / 37)
+    - [X] Conversions (15 / 15)
+    - [X] Comparisons (19 / 19)
+    - [ ] References (4 / 18)
+    - [ ] Control (9 / 11)
+    - [ ] Extended (2 / 6)
+    - [X] Reserved (3 / 3)

+### Verification Layer

+In their raw form, these attributes work with bytecode offsets.
+The bytecode layer makes calculating offsets easy with the `label` pseudoinstruction.

+- [ ] Code attribute
+- [ ] StackMapTable attribute
+- [ ] LineNumberTable attribute
+- [ ] LocalVariableTable attribute
+- [ ] LocalVariableTypeTable attribute
+- [ ] RuntimeVisibleTypeAnnotations attribute
+- [ ] RuntimeInvisibleTypeAnnotations attribute

+## Library Design

+jclass is based off of the Java Virtual Machine Specification, and not the Java Programming Language.
+As such, it can generate code that uses the `invokedynamic` instruction or use special characters in names.

+The class file is represented as a tree of structures.
+Every named structure in the JVM Specification can be created and manipulated like any other lisp structure.

+There are functions to assemble and disassemble a `java-class` structure to and from a `.class` file.
+Note that fields, methods, and attributes cannot be serialized or deserialized outside of a class.

+jclass is built up in these layers:

+- `constant-pool.lisp`: handles constant resolution and byte I/O
+- `bytecode.lisp`: (dis)assembles bytecode
+- `structures.lisp`: defines class, field, method, and attribute structures and how they are (de)serialized
+- `verification.lisp`: abstracts over bytecode offsets with labels

 ## License

 jclass is released under the MIT License.